karmada-io/website/docs/tutorials/workload-rebalancer.md

       namespace: default
 ```

-After you applied this modification, this WorkloadRebalancer resource will be auto deleted after 300 seconds.
+Once this modification has been applied, this WorkloadRebalancer resource will be auto deleted after 300 seconds.